ryanmuska/Swift/README.md

   .removeAll()   // clears all items      .contains(_:)  // returns a Boolean .sorted()      // sorts the set         ==             // Boolean, do both sets contain ALL matching elements?

-  A.intersection(B)      // returns a set containing elements common to A and B A.union(B)             // returns a set containing all members of A and B A.subtracting(B)       // returns A, minus any elements that also exist in B A.symmetricDifference  // returns the elements from both A and B that don’t have matches A.isSubset(B)          // returns Boolean, do all elements of A exist in B?
+  A.intersection(B)         // returns a set containing elements common to A and B A.union(B)                // returns a set containing all members of A and B A.subtracting(B)          // returns A, minus any elements that also exist in B A.symmetricDifference(B)  // returns the elements from both A and B that don’t have matches A.isSubset(B)             // returns Boolean, do all elements of A exist in B?
   A.isSuperset(B)
-  A.isStrictSubset(B)    // like isSubset(of:) but only returns true if A is a subset of B *and* A != B A.isStrictSuperset(B)  //
+  A.isStrictSubset(B)       // like isSubset(of:) but only returns true if A is a subset of B *and* A != B A.isStrictSuperset(B)
   A.isDisjoint(B)           // returns true if A has no matching elements with B
 ```

   For an example: